 The nose is quite light, with wood spices dominating the softer components declined in ripe peach, maple syrup, vanilla, sweet licorice, lemon spray.
 Leather.
 The set has a functional equilibrium, but the low gradation makes it ineffective.

 And even in the mouth it’s confirmed to have a thin body, with aromas that tend to quickly escape after each sip,leaving only an alcoholic and woody trail.
 Wood spices, vanilla, caramel, light note of tobacco, leather.
 Pleasant but elusive.

 Short and dry finish of wood, caramel, leather.

 The potential on the nose is there, bringing yourself to assume that a few more degrees of alcohol would have made this Bourbon much more interesting, while this way it’s pleasant but forgettable, leaving no trace.

-More from Jim Beam in the blog:
+Reviews of Jim Beam whiskey in the blog: